 Bald Eagles in The Woodlands, Texas

-The next time you are around Hughes Landing or Bear Branch Reservoir, take a moment to stop and look up.
-There is a good change you may spot one of the majestic bald eagles that make their home in this bustling community.
-In 2007 the bald eagle was removed from the federal threatened and endangered species list after nearly disappearing in many place across the United States decades earlier.
-The bald eagle is still protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
-The bald eagle is now flourishing across the nation and these birds have made their home in our community, and have even produced several hatchlings along the way.
-According to a Houston Chronicle article, two bald eagle couples in the area have hatched 36 eaglets since 2000.
+The next time you are around Hughes Landing or Bear Branch Reservoir in The Woodlands, Texas, take a moment to stop and look up.
+There is a good change you may spot one of the bald eagles that make their home in this bustling community of over 100,000 residents and a major employment center for the Houston region.
+In 2007 the bald eagle was removed from the federal Threatened & Endangered Species Act after nearly disappearing in many place across the United States decades earlier.
+However, the bald eagle is still protected under the Migratory Bird Treaty Act, the Bald and Golden Eagle Protection Act, and the Lacey Act.
+These acts and their initial inclusion into the endangered species act were instrumental in helping to rebuild nesting populations.